KuhlTime/hsd-ossc-api/README.md

 [GET `/ossc`](https://ossc.api.kuhlti.me/test): In order to reduce the stress on the ossc server, while developing, you can use this endpoint to get a boilerplate of the data you can expect from the production endpoint.

+[GET `/data`](https://ossc.api.kuhlti.me/data): This Endpoint returns all data I store inside my database.
+I only store none user related information such as the date of each exam and the final result, which only contains the overview of how many students recieved a particular garde.

 ## 👨‍⚖️ Disclaimer

 I will not take any responsibility for any malfunctions or consequences that may arise from using this tool.
 For the development of this tool I used the following ressource: [Notenspiegel vom Prüfungsamt abrufen (QIS)](https://www.python-forum.de/viewtopic.php?t=9870)